KhemSubmee/BLDC-Motor-with-RP2040/README.md

  elif sector == 3:
  return (int(d * t), 0, d) # u = 0 -> 15000, v = 0, w = 15000
 ```
 This code segment implements a semi-sinusoidal control method for a BLDC motor by assigning PWM duty cycles to each of the three motor phases (U, V, W) based on the current electrical sector.
-Using a constant base duty cycle d = 15000 and a float t ranging from 0 to 1 (representing the rotor’s progress within a sector), the duty cycles are smoothly varied to create stepped transitions between phases, reducing torque ripple and enabling smoother motor rotation.
+Using a constant maximum duty cycle d = 15000 and a float t ranging from 0 to 1 (representing the rotor’s progress within a sector), the duty cycles are smoothly varied to create stepped transitions between phases, reducing torque ripple and enabling smoother motor rotation.
 This approach simplifies sinusoidal control by approximating sinusoidal phase currents without requiring complex calculations, offering a practical balance between performance and implementation ease on hardware like the RP2040.

 # Results: